Choosing Which Telescope to Buy

 Choosing a Telescope

-Selecting and buying the right telescope really boils on on your budget, what you plan on spending the most time viewing, and where you will using your telescope most at.
-With that said, here are some guidelines:
+Selecting and buying the right telescope really boils down to your budget, what you plan on spending the most time viewing, how you view your objects (using your eyes or using a camera) and where you will be using your telescope most at.
+With that said, below are some guidelines.
+Also see 3 Main Types of Telescopes.

 • As a first telescope, a 6" or 8" Dobsonian reflector offers great bang for the buck.
 On the refractor side, an 80mm on a stable mount is also an OK alternative first telescope.